It’s one of the first questions people ask when they look into tree planting for climate action – how much carbon does a tree absorb?

 With an average tree grow life of 25 years, a hectare of mature mangrove forest absorbs 840 metric tonnes.
 This means that one mangrove tree removes 308kg (0.3 tonnes) of CO2 from the atmosphere over its growth life, which is 12.3kg per year.

-And that’s the figure we use to calculate the carbon offset via MoreTrees.
+And that’s the figure we use to estimate the future CO2 sequestration via MoreTrees.

 What does 0.3 tonnes per tree mean in actual life?